nadavmatalon/great_book_of_walkthroughs/README.md

 ### Brief Intro

-Taking the very first steps in any new development domain - be it Ruby, Javascript or Ruby on Rails - is certainly the hardest part.
+Taking the first steps in any new development domain - be it Ruby, Javascript or Ruby on Rails - is often the hardest part.

 Walkthroughs are a great way to facilitate the transition from this initial (clueless) phase to a more productive & efficient level of competance.